stonemjs/docs/src/docs/architecture/blueprint.md

 ## Blueprint API

-The **Blueprint** is an instance of the `Config` class — a configuration registry built by the Setup Dimension and shared across all others.
+The **Blueprint** is an instance of the `Config` class, a configuration registry built by the Setup Dimension and shared across all others.

 ### Working with Configuration